Medical Assistance

 Supplemental Security Income

-Supplemental Security Income (SSI) is a federal supplemental income program operated by SSA and funded by general tax revenues.
+SSI is a federal supplemental income program operated by SSA and funded by general tax revenues.
 It provides monthly cash payments to people aged 65 or older and people certified disabled by SSA, who have little or no income, to help them meet basic needs for food, clothing and shelter.
-MA enrollees, potentially eligible for SSI, must apply for benefits.
+MA enrollees who may be eligible for SSI do not need to apply to continue MA eligibility, unless they need and do not have a current disability determination from SSA.

 Medicare

-Enrollees who are potentially eligible for Medicare must apply to maintain MA eligibility.
+Enrollees who are potentially eligible for Medicare must still apply to maintain MA eligibility.
 MA will not pay for Medicare-covered services for people who are eligible for, but do not enroll in Medicare Part A without a premium.
-MA enrollees who meet one of the following may qualify for Medicare:
+To be eligible for premium-free Part A on the basis of age, MA enrollees must be age 65 or older.

 -